 My (gulp) $2,499 configuration includes a Core i7 processor, 16GB of RAM and a 512GB SSD.
 Note that jumping from a Core i5 to Core i7 CPU costs $300, and it's $200 each for doubling the RAM from 8GB and the SSD storage from 256GB when configuring your own system.

 The 2018 13-inch MacBook Pro with Touch Bar is not a laptop for the masses, by dint of its price but also its power.
 But if you're a creative pro or power user who demands a laptop that's fairly portable, this system should mostly satisfy.
 The speed alone is great, and having Hey Siri on board proved more convenient than I thought it would.
 The quieter keyboard is also a welcome improvement.
-However, the battery life on this ultra-premium system is below average.
+However, the battery life on this ultra-premium system isn't as long as some competing ultraportables.

 Overall, if you're a macOS person, the new 13-inch MacBook Pro is a smarter and faster powerhouse.